The Inbetweeners 2: Plot

-Will, Neil and Jay's girlfriends, whom they met in Malia, have since broken up with them.
+It is the lead up to the Easter holidays, and Will, Neil and Jay's respective relationships with Alison, Lisa and Jane of the first film have ended.

+Will is studying at university in Bristol while Simon is studying in Sheffield.
+Will is ostracised by his peers at university, while Simon is with his girlfriend Lucy and friend Pete.
+Neil works in a bank and Jay is taking a gap year in Australia.

 Simon is unhappy with his relationship with Lucy, who has become obsessive and abusive.
-While Jay is taking a gap year in Australia, Neil and Simon visit Will at the University of Bristol, Jay contacts them, claiming he is a DJ at a popular nightclub in Sydney and lives in a luxury mansion.
+While Neil and Simon visit Will at the University of Bristol, Jay emails them, claiming that he is a DJ at a popular nightclub in Sydney and lives in a mansion.
 The trio decide to go to Australia to visit Jay.

-Upon arrival, they discover that Jay works as a night club toilet attendant and lives in his uncle Bryan's front garden.
-Whilst at the night club, Will is reunited with Katie, his first love from private school, who is backpacking.
+Upon arrival in Sydney, they discover that Jay works as a nightclub toilet attendant and lives in a tent at his uncle Bryan's house.
+At the nightclub, Will is reunited with Katie, a girl he studied with in private school, who is backpacking.
 At her request, Will agrees to join her at Byron Bay.
-When the boys return to Bryan's house, Simon attempts to break up with Lucy over Skype, but Bryan tricks her into thinking Simon is proposing and Lucy agrees to marry him.
+At Bryan's house, Simon attempts to break up with Lucy over Skype, but Bryan tricks her into thinking Simon is proposing and Lucy agrees to marry him.

-The four boys travel to a youth hostel in Byron Bay and meet the backpackers, with member Ben taking a disliking to Will for being a holidaymaker.
-Simon deduces that Jay is in Australia to win Jane back following their breakup, as it is revealed she is in the country.
-That night, Will sings a bad falsetto cover of "The First Time Ever I Saw Your Face" to Katie, who seduces him at the hostel.
-Before they can have sex, Katie passes out, shortly before a backpacker enters and attacks Will for thinking he is engaging in rape.
+The boys meet Katie who is with a group of backpackers.
+While Will tries to fit in with the backpackers, they mock him upon realising that he is a holidaymaker rather than a traveller.
+They travel to a youth hostel in Byron Bay and Will sings a cover of "The First Time Ever I Saw Your Face" to Katie, who seduces him at the hostel.
+Before they can have sex, Katie passes out, shortly before a backpacker enters and attacks Will for thinking that he is engaging in rape, setting off Will's own rape alarm in the process.